brooney27519/DevDataProducts_CourseProject/README.md

-# DevDataProducts_CourseProject
-ShinyApp - Percentage of People Attaining Higher Education
+# ShinyApp - Percentage of People Attaining Higher Education

-## Background
+## How to Use this Shiny App
-This app graphs the percentage of persons 25 to 29 years old that attained selected levels of education from 2006 to 2016:
+This Shiny app produces an interactive graph of the percentage of persons 25 to 29 years old that attained selected levels of education from 2006 to 2016:
 * High school completion or higher
 * Associates or higher degree
 * Bachelors or higher degree